UMM-CSci-4453-S19/lab-7-decaf/README.md

 ##Approach 2: Using Promises

 The more I investigate this approach, the more I think it is **the right thing to do**.
 So, at the risk of really stretching this material out... let's learn a little bit about honesty and the importance of making promises.
 I am basing much of this lecture of Daniel Parker's work in "JavaScript with Promises".
+Before getting into the nitty-gritty here's an overview of the JavaScript event loop, as explained by [Philip Robers](https://www.youtube.com/watch?v=8aGhZQkoFbQ) (you will need about half an hour)

 ###What is a promise